 * * *

-A contemporary historical fiction novel for new adult and adult readers, set in the former Yugoslavia, this story is based on actual events of the Bosnian War and my stays in the region that spanned seven years from 1990 through 1996.
+A contemporary historical fiction novel for adult readers, set in the former Yugoslavia, this story is based on actual events of the Bosnian War and my stays in the region that spanned seven years from 1990 through 1996.

-Taken from my travel journals, An Accidental Pilgrim's Tale tells the story of a month-long overseas journey with my mother in tow for her to fulfill a dream pilgrimage in the Balkans, followed by a rattled stay with relatives in the tiny Italian village where her father was born and raised.
+Taken from my travel journals, Accidental Pilgrim tells the story of a month-long overseas journey with my mother in tow for her to fulfill a dream pilgrimage in the Balkans, followed by a rattled stay with relatives in the tiny Italian village where her father was born and raised.

-First scribbled on the pages of my journal, entitled, “Un mese con mia madre,” are scenes filled with humor, humility, and heartache.
+First scribbled on the pages of my journal, entitled, “Un mese con la mamma,” are scenes filled with humor, humility, and heartache.
 If you’ve ever globetrotted with your untraveled mother to foreign countries, then you capisce.
 Between the mountains and memories, what began as daughterly duty unfolded into a chronicle of tangled roots and revelations.